tnedu/accountability/modeling/school-grading/documentation.md

 | D | 4th Quintile Success Rate OR Less than 6.25% Growth with Upper Bound CI | 4th Quintile in Moving Students to Higher Proficiency Band | (16, 28] OR Same as Prior Year | (17, 24] OR Less than 6.25% Reduction in Chronic Absence with Lower Bound CI | [6, 12) Percent Exit OR [30, 45) Meet Growth Standard |
 | F | Bottom Quintile Success Rate OR Upper Bound CI <= Prior Year % P/A | Bottom Quintile in Moving Students to Higher Proficiency Band | [0, 16] OR Less than Prior Year | (24, 100] OR Lower Bound CI >= Prior Year Chronic Absence | [0, 6) Percent Exit OR [0, 30) Meet Growth Standard |

-For K-8 schools, the indicators are weighted as follows: 45% Achievement, 35% Growth, 10% Opportunity to Learn, 10% ELPA.
+For K-8 schools, indicators are weighted as follows: 45% Achievement, 35% Growth, 10% Opportunity to Learn, 10% ELPA.
 If a school does not meet a minimum n count for ELPA, the indicators are weighted as follows: 50% Achievement, 40% Growth, 10% Opportunity to Learn.

-For high schools, the indicators are weighted as follows: 30% Achievement, 25% Growth, 25% Ready Graduate, 10% Opportunity to Learn, 10% ELPA.
+For high schools, indicators are weighted as follows: 30% Achievement, 25% Growth, 25% Ready Graduate, 10% Opportunity to Learn, 10% ELPA.
 If a school does not meet a minimum n count for ELPA, the indicators are weighted as follows: 35% Achievement, 30% Growth, 25% Ready Graduate, 10% Opportunity to Learn.

 Each subgroup receives a score based on the weighted average of its indicators, where grades map to numerical values as follows: A = 4, B = 3, C = 2, D = 1, F = 0.
 A school's subgroup grades are averaged again, weighted by the total weight represented by the subgroup grade, to produce an overall subgroup score.